-Live whiteboarding in another way to make your presentation more dynamic.
-And it differentiates you from nearly every other presentation people will see.
+Live whiteboarding is another way to make your presentation more dynamic and it differentiates you from nearly every other presentation people will see.
 Shutting down your slides briefly and drawing your story as you tell it is also a useful way to spike people’s attention.

 Finally, using chats and polls can facilitate interaction with everyone on the call, help you discover audience sentiments, and uncover key issues and opportunities.
 Armed with this insight, you can begin to drive, facilitate, or guide consensus-building during the call.

 The last thing most salespeople want in their presentations is unnecessary friction.
 But adding friction can actually be a good thing.

 A research study conducted by Corporate Visions found that asking your buyer to draw a simple visual story and write down specific notes during your presentation can improve engagement, differentiation, and recall.
 Plus, it can make your story more convincing.

 Using interactive visuals in this way improves how quickly people process the information you share and it helps embed it into your audience’s mind.
 They become more personally invested in the story.
 And, they will be able to pass that story along to others in their organization long after your presentation.